Xinrui-Fang/Xinrui-Fang.github.io/index.md

 ## About Me

-I am an Application Engineer and HCI Researcher based in Tokyo.
+I am an upcoming PhD Student in HCI field based in Tokyo.
 My passion is to combine my engineering skills and design smell to create COOL stuffs.

 ## Research Interests